zackarydevove/transcendence/README.md

 # Transcendence

-Transcendence is a full-stack single page web app crafted by 5 students from École 42, encapsulating a dynamic Pong game as our final common-core project.
+Transcendence is a full-stack single page web app crafted by 5 students from École 42, encapsulating a dynamic Pong game as our final common-core project

 # Tech stack